Skip to main content

 NASA's Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC) specializes in collecting, processing, archiving, and distributing satellite and airborne-acquired synthetic aperture radar (SAR) data.
 The DAAC strives to provide the fastest and most reliable data delivery possible and is committed to developing the tools, services, and support that make SAR more powerful and easier to use.

 ASF DAAC leads the way in cloud computing and can provide the expertise to help you make the move into this computing environment.
-ASF services such as HyP3 and OpenScienceLab can remove obstacles that can make Big Data processing frustrating.
+ASF services such as HyP3 and OpenScienceLab can remove obstacles for users.

 ASF DAAC is the data hub for the NASA-ISRO SAR (NISAR) mission, a collaboration with the Indian Space Research Organization (ISRO).
 Data will be available through these discovery tools and services: Vertex, asf_search, ASF SearchAPI, and Earthdata Search.